fourjuaneight/fourjuaneight/content/about.md

 I'm always open to conversation about my writing, so if you have questions or suggestions, hit me up on [Twitter](https://www.twitter.com/cleverlaziness)
-* Made [Hugo](https://gohugo.io) do it.
-You can also subscribe to my RSS feed if you're into that sort of stuff.